ivendrov/ourgame/README.md

 ### For Participants

-1. **Create Journal Channel**: Send a DM to the bot, and it will create your private journal channel
+1. **Create Journal Channel**: Send a DM to the bot, and it will create your personal journal channel
 2. **Write Daily**: Write at least 500 words (configurable) in your journal channel each day
 3. **Access Shared Channel**: Once you meet the daily requirement, you'll automatically get access to the shared channel
 4. **Use AI Commands**: In the shared channel, use `/gemini <prompt>` to run prompts over all journals